cp2004/Octoprint-Upgrade-To-Py3/README.md

 **Note: OctoPi 0.17 comes with OctoPrint 1.3.12 - you will need to update to the same version (or greater) that your old install was before you can restore the backup**

-**You also need OctoPrint 1.4.0 or later for Python 3 compatibility**
+**You *also* need OctoPrint 1.4.0 or later for Python 3 compatibility, in addition to the other requirements.**

 ### Manual installs
 You can follow similar steps to the above for OctoPi, but you would have to re-install OctoPrint manually - which you may as well do on Python 3.
 As a result, this script is mostly usless to you if your system is old enough to not have Py 3.6+ installed!